19hours/sg-statutes/Acts/Guardianship of Infants Act.md

 ### Removal of guardian

 10\.
-The court or a judge may remove from his guardianship any guardian, and may appoint another guardian in his place.
+The court may remove from his guardianship any guardian, and may appoint another guardian in his place.

+[Act 27 of 2014 wef 01/10/2014]

 ### Matters to be considered

 11\.
-The court or a judge, in exercising the powers conferred by this Act, shall have regard primarily to the welfare of the infant, and shall, where the infant has a parent or parents, consider the wishes of such parent or both of them, as the case may be.
+The court, in exercising the powers conferred by this Act, shall have regard primarily to the welfare of the infant, and shall, where the infant has a parent or parents, consider the wishes of such parent or both of them, as the case may be.

+[Act 27 of 2014 wef 01/10/2014]

 ### Court to have regard to advice of welfare officers, etc.